Thomas-Walker-Lynch/DA2X/doc/context.md

    execution.
 This approach would require even more memory than dedicating a context pad to each sequence.
 It would also be unusual to do such a thing when we are not synchronizing data between separate threads of execution.
-It is a too heavy of a solution for something like our TM2x library.
+It is a too heavy of a solution for something like our TM2x·Tapelibrary.

    We will also need some means of allocating and deallocating messages.
 If explicit deallocation is required, c3 cannot be solely responsible for deallocating the message